DISCLAIMER: No Legal Advice Intended

 How do I report a claim?

-When an injury happens, give the employee a DWC-1/Notice of Potential Eligibility claim form.
-State law requires the employer to furnish the claim form within one day after knowledge of the injury.
-After the employee returns the completed form, report the claim immediately to the claims administrator by phone or fax because state law requires medical treatment to be authorized with one working day of the employer's receipt of the claim form and the employer is liable for up to $10,000 in medical treatment until the claim is accepted or rejected.
-Complete the employer section of the claim form and give the employee a signed and dated copy of the completed claim form, send another copy to the insurer and keep one for your files.
+If a work injury occurs and emergency care is needed, immediately call 911 or take the injured worker to the nearest emergency room.
+In all cases, give the employee or their representative a DWC-1/Notice of Potential Eligibility claim form as state law requires the employer to furnish the claim form within one day after knowledge of the injury.
+Prompt reporting is key, as state law also requires medical treatment to be authorized within one working day of the employer's receipt of the claim form, and the employer is liable for up to $10,000 in medical treatment until the claim is accepted or rejected, so after the employee returns the completed form, report the claim immediately to the claims administrator by phone or fax.
+Complete the employer section of the claim form and give the employee a signed and dated copy of the completed claim form, send another copy to the insurer, and keep one for your files.
 Most importantly -- even if the employee hasn't returned the claim form -- complete the Employer's Report of Injury (Form 5020), follow the instructions on top of the form, and send it to your insurer.

-In August 2015, the state approved regulations revising the Notice of Potential Eligibility (NOPE) and DWC-1 claim form, so as of January 1, 2016, the 1/1/16 version of the claim form should be used.
+As of January 1, 2016, the 1/1/16 version of the claim form should be used.
 CWCI has preprinted and assembled the 6-part DWC-1/Notice of Potential Eligibility Forms (Rev. 1/16) on NCR paper which makes it much easier to complete and process the form (minimum order 100 forms).
 Order forms are available by calling 510-251-9470, or click here to order online from our Store.
 Alternatively, those needing just one claim form may click the Adobe Acrobat file below, which contains the DWC-1/NOPE.
-The 3-page NOPE, should be provided as a cover page attached to the DWC-1 form.
-If you are not using the pre-printed 6-part form on NCR paper, you will need to make photocopies, as the state requires the employee be given a copy as a temporary receipt after completing the employee section; then after the employer completes their section, they must keep a signed and dated copy, give one to the claims administrator, and give one to the employee.
+The 3-page NOPE should be provided to the injured worker or their representative as a cover page attached to the DWC-1 form.
+If you are not using the pre-printed 6-part form on NCR paper, you will need to make photocopies, as the state requires the employee be given a copy as a temporary receipt after completing the employee section.
+After you complete the employer’s section, you must keep a signed and dated copy, give one to the claims administrator, and give one to the employee.

 If you already have Adobe Acrobat, simply click on the link below to view and print the file.